llm-bible/llm-bible.github.io/_publications/jiang2023hypothesis.markdown

 bibkey: jiang2023hypothesis
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2312.15883"}
-tags: ['Efficiency and Optimization', 'Tools', 'RAG', 'Interpretability', 'Fine-Tuning', 'Interpretability and Explainability', 'Prompting', 'Applications']
+tags: ['Fine-Tuning', 'Tools', 'Efficiency and Optimization', 'Applications', 'Interpretability and Explainability', 'RAG', 'Interpretability', 'Prompting']
 ---
 In this paper, we investigate the retrieval-augmented generation (RAG) based on Knowledge Graphs (KGs) to improve the accuracy and reliability of Large